apache/seatunnel/docs/en/connector-v2/sink/Doris.md

 | custom_sql                     | String  | no       | -                            | When data_save_mode selects CUSTOM_PROCESSING, you should fill in the CUSTOM_SQL parameter.
 This parameter usually fills in a SQL that can be executed.
 SQL will be executed before synchronization tasks.                                                                             |
 | doris.config                   | map     | yes      | -                            | This option is used to support operations such as `insert`, `delete`, and `update` when automatically generate sql,and supported formats.                                                                                                                                              |

-### Note
-Appropriately increasing the value of `sink.buffer-size` and `doris.batch.size` can increase the write performance. <br>
-In stream mode, if the `doris.batch.size` and `checkpoint interval` are both configured with a large value, The last data to arrive may have a large delay(The delay time is the checkpoint interval). <br>
-This is because the total amount of data arriving at the end may not exceed the threshold specified by `doris.batch.size`.
-Therefore, write can only be triggered by checkpoint before the volume of received data does not exceed this threshold.
-Therefore, you should select an appropriate `checkpoint interval`.<br>
-Otherwise if you enable the 2pc by the property `sink.enable-2pc=true`.The `sink.buffer-size` will have no effect.
-So only the checkpoint can trigger the write.

 ### schema_save_mode[Enum]

 Before the synchronous task is turned on, different treatment schemes are selected for the existing surface structure of the target side.